ni/nimble/packages/nimble-components/src/spinner/specs/README.md

 ARIA: We plan to use the [`progressbar role`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/progressbar_role) without setting `aria-valuemin` / `aria-valuemax` / `aria-valuenow` (representing indeterminate).
 This matches the behavior of an indeterminate FAST progress ring (in which case min/max/value are unset) - see the [FAST template here](https://github.com/microsoft/fast/blob/802443ffb2b19a078f9b48f62e6d1a35e3276fb5/packages/web-components/fast-foundation/src/progress-ring/progress-ring.template.ts#L17).

+`prefers-reduced-motion`: A simplified spinner indicator will be shown when this is enabled, see the Visual Appearance section.

 ### Globalization